eriktuck/ei-dev/docs/data-management/neo4j-overview.md

 #### Graph Data Science Playground

 The Graph Data Science Playground provides a streamlined experience for executing graph data science algorithms against your graph.
 First install it by selecting the split button 'Open' and selecting 'Graph Apps Gallery'.
 Find the card for Graph Data Science Playground and click install (or paste the URL in the install bar as described [here](https://medium.com/neo4j/introducing-the-graph-app-gallery-81aa3e63567b)).
 The Playground will now be available under the 'Open' split button.

+#### Aura

+Neo4j provides a graph hosting service 'Aura'.
+Fees are advertised by the second, but in actuality graph instances cannot be stopped, so the cheapest option comes to $64.80 per month.
+It's fairly easy to set up and [upload an existing graph database](#making-a-copy).
+Instances can only be connected to with neo4j (not py2neo), so keep that in mind before selecting this option for hosting.
+Graphs can also be hosted on [AWS](https://aws.amazon.com/marketplace/pp/Neo4j-Neo4j-Graph-Database-Community-Edition/B071P26C9D) or deployed in [Docker](https://neo4j.com/developer/docker-run-neo4j/).

 ## Cypher